 Containers and Kubernetes have revolutionized developing, deploying, and scaling applications and infrastructure.
 Learn best practices for security across the container lifecycle, so you can guard your containers against attack.

-Containers and Kubernetes container orchestration have revolutionized many aspects of developing, deploying, and scaling applications and infrastructure.
-Containerized architectures enable developers to focus on what they do best: developing applications.
+Containers and Kubernetes container orchestration have revolutionised many aspects of developing, deploying, and scaling applications and infrastructure.
+Containerised architectures enable developers to focus on what they do best: developing applications.
 Containers and Kubernetes lessen the burden on developers by eliminating the task of incorporating details about the runtime environment.
-Containers and Kubernetes normalize and scale runtime issues.
+Containers and Kubernetes normalise and scale runtime issues.

 When you use a cloud platform, you rely on their infrastructure being secure.
 However, you still need to address additional vulnerabilities from oversights in developing and deploying your containers and applications.
 You are still reponsible for what you put place and configure in the cloud.
 You must be aware of and address security concerns at each step of the container lifecycle.